Milton Keynes City Council: Powers and functions

 The local council derives its powers and functions from the Local Government Act 1972 and subsequent legislation.
 For the purposes of local government, Milton Keynes is within a non-metropolitan area of England.
 In its capacity as a district council it is a billing authority collecting Council Tax and business rates, it processes local planning applications, it is responsible for housing, waste collection and environmental health.
 In its capacity as a county council it is a local education authority and is responsible for social services, libraries and waste disposal.
 The council also appoints members to Buckinghamshire Fire and Rescue Authority and the Thames Valley Police and Crime Panel, both of which serve the borough.

 Political control

-One third of the council is elected each year for three years, followed by one year without election.
-Since 1996 political control of the council has been held by the following parties:
+The first election to the district council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
+Political control of the council since 1974 has been as follows: